American Girl Doll ~ Is it Worth it?

 1) The cost.

 I’m not cheap but I am cost-conscience.
 Believe me, if Emily was begging for this doll I would buy it for her in a heartbeat.
 I can justify $90 for a quality doll that will double as a keepsake, especially one that is specially tailored to look like my daughter.
 But, she’s not begging for it which is why I’ve had the time to weigh my thoughts on this purchase.
 The price tag on one doll may be high but that’s not what stops me.
 It’s all the pricey add-ons.
 I know from talking with others who have American Girl dolls that the purchase doesn’t end with the doll.
-There’s the clothes (both for doll and daughter), the sports and hobbies, the furniture, the package sets, the animals, the doll care products, and the premium priced list goes on and on and on.
+There are the clothes (both for doll and daughter), the sports and hobbies, the furniture, the package sets, the animals, the doll care products, and the premium-priced list goes on and on and on.
 I know the same items can be accumulated with other toys and dolls, but $28 doll pajamas?
 I don’t think I’ve ever spent that same amount on PJs for my own daughter.

 2) The copycats.

-In regards to above point, there are other dolls on the market that are very similar…like Target’s Our Generation Doll or the Springfield dolls at Michael’s.
+In regards to the above point, there are other dolls on the market that are very similar…like Target’s Our Generation Doll or the Springfield dolls at Michael’s.
 These dolls look very much like American Girl dolls and come with all the same, fun clothes and accessories…for the half the price.
 So why spend double on a toy that’s virtually the same?
 Unless you want the American Girl brand.
 In that case, see my point 5 below.

 3) The conviction.